wolfatthegate/QCloudSimSC/README.md

 ## Installation

-The project can be cloned or downloaded.
+The project can be cloned or downloaded directly to the designated machine.
 The required python packages for this project are ```simpy, numpy, matplot, mpi4py``` etc. One way to install the required package is via pip commands as shown:

 ```% pip install simpy``` <br>
 ```% pip install numpy```<br>